yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 ### Results

 **Notes:**

 * If you're comparing these to other runs available online, make sure you're doing 🍏🍏-to-🍏🍏 comparison, taking into account the size of the data set, the resources, and their cost.
-* These results are accurate to February 2019.
+* These results are accurate as of February 2019.
 In the competitive landscape of BigData platforms and technologies, I would expect these to get even better as time goes by.